Audio Post-Production Services

 Here we were asked to embed quite a lot of SFX (and to make up for the lack of background music).

-Together with 5oosh’s team, we went over our vast SFX options and helped them bring their vision
+Together with 5oosh’s team, we went over our vast SFX options and helped them bring their vision to reality.

 You would know whether you’re watching a comedy flick in the first few seconds just by listening to the background music – even if you’d be looking at a still picture with the opening credits, right ?